This is a day for giving thanks in America! It’s a day that stretches back to a time before America became a nation.

 C.S.
 Lewis wisely suggested that, “We ought to give thanks for all fortune: if it is ‘good,’ because it is good, if ‘bad’ because it works in us patience, humility and the contempt of this world and the hope of our eternal country.”

 Another noticed that, “Some people complain that God put thorns on roses, while others praise him for putting roses on thorns.”

-If we lose our ability to be grateful because of our suffering, we double our loss.
+We double our loss when we lose our ability to be grateful in hard times.
 Good things flourish in thankful hearts.

 A renewed practice of gratitude

 Giving thanks is a practice that will help us fight off a spirit of discouragement and discontentment.
 Loss of thankfulness is often a gradual thing that takes the joy out of our lives as we slip into mediocrity.
 Someone wisely observed that, “It’s a sign of mediocrity when you demonstrate gratitude with moderation.”